lumirelle/lumirelle.me/pages/posts/manual/programing-fonts-manual.md

 As we all know, monospace fonts are necessary for us to programming.

 As a Chinese, sometimes I have to use both Latin characters and CJK characters in my projects.
-So I need to pay more attention to the width of the fonts, in order to let 2 Latin characters = 1 CJK character.
+So I need to pay more attention to the width of the fonts, in order to let the width of 2 Latin characters = 1 CJK character.

-I categorize the fonts I use into two groups by character width:
+I categorize the fonts I used into two groups by character width:

-- 50%: If font size is 16px, one Latin character will be 8px (50%), and one CJK character will be 16px (50% \* 2), like
+- 50%: If the font size is 16px, one Latin character will be 8px (50%), and one CJK character will be 16px (50% \* 2),
-  "M Plus Code Latin 50" and "Source Han Sans TC", etc.
+  like "M Plus Code Latin 50" and "Source Han Sans TC", etc.
-- 60%: If font size is 16px, one Latin character will be 9.6px (60%), and one CJK character will be 19.2px (60% \* 2),
+- 60%: If the font size is 16px, one Latin character will be 9.6px (60%), and one CJK character will be 19.2px (60% \*
-  like "Go Mono" and "Maple Font", etc.
+  2), like "Go Mono" and "Maple Font", etc.

 Every group has more than one Latin font and at least one CJK font.